Entanglement Routing Based on Fidelity Curves: Introduction

-Remote entanglement generation involving distant codes that are not directly connected can be achieved through the \textit{swapping} mechanism~\cite{insidequantum} applied at several middle nodes.
+Remote entanglement generation involving distant nodes that are not directly connected can be achieved through the swapping mechanism~\cite{caleffi2017optimal, Pirandola2019, chakraborty2020entanglement, Bugalho2023, ghaderibaneh2022efficient, Pant2019} applied at several middle nodes.
 This procedure creates entangled qubit pairs (ebits) between nodes (as exemplified in Fig.~\ref{fig1}).
-By using several swapping operations it is possible to create entanglement between any two nodes in a network, provided the path connecting the two nodes exits, and also that the end-to-end quality of the entangled pair generated observes the requirements of the specific application.
+By using several swapping operations it is possible to create entanglement between any two nodes in a network, provided that a path connecting the two nodes exists, and also that the end-to-end quality of the entangled pair generated meets the requirements of the specific application.

-Finding the best route to distribute entanglement has proven to be a non-trivial problem and several algorithms that consider different aspects of both entanglement generation and distribution have been proposed \cite{caleffi2017optimal,Pirandola2019,chakraborty2020entanglement,Bugalho2021,ghaderibaneh2022pre,ghaderibaneh2022efficient,Pant2019}.
-Calleffi et al. \cite{caleffi2017optimal} studied a single-qubit-generation model, meaning that one entangled qubit is attempted to be transmitted at each time, and only bipartite entanglement distribution is considered (i.e., between only two nodes).
+Finding the best route to distribute entanglement has proven to be a non-trivial problem \cite{caleffi2017optimal, Pirandola2019, chakraborty2020entanglement, Bugalho2023, ghaderibaneh2022efficient, Pant2019}.
+Caleffi et al. \cite{caleffi2017optimal} studied a single-qubit entanglement generation model for bipartite entanglement (i.e., between only two nodes).
 In their model, the entangled qubits start as maximally entangled and subsequently lose coherence over time due to imperfect quantum memories.
-They showed that it is not possible to use Dijkstra's algorithm to find the route that maximizes the entanglement distribution rate and proposed an algorithm to exactly solve this problem.
-Although not directly stated, the execution time of the proposed algorithm grows supra-exponentially with the number of nodes in the network.
-In \cite{caleffi2017optimal} the authors point out that for small quantum networks the supra-exponentially growth of the execution time will not be a problem.
+They showed that it is not possible to use Dijkstra's algorithm to find the route that maximizes the entanglement distribution rate, and proposed an algorithm to exactly solve this problem.
+Although not directly stated, the execution time of the algorithm in \cite{caleffi2017optimal} grows supra-exponentially with the number of nodes in the network, however, the authors point out that for small quantum networks that does not constitute a problem.